stakater/Playbook/content/stacks/stakaterplatform.md

 $ kubectl logs <flux-pod-name> -n flux
 ```

-5. Once the key is added, all namespaces and tools will be deployed in the cluster by flux.
+5. Once the key is added, all namespaces and tools will be deployed in the k8s cluster by flux.

-6. If configuration need to be changed, change it locally and then commit the changes in the repository.
+6. If configuration needs to be changed, change it locally and then commit the changes in the repository.
 Flux continously monitor the reposiotry and apply the changes on the cluster.
     Use tag `[skip ci]` in commit message to skip running CI pipeline for each commit.

 ### Stkater Platform Deployment Validation